catenax-eV/catenax-ev.github.io/docs/working-model/03-process-from-idea-to-production/03-01-process-from-idea-to-production.md

 - Responsible: Committers
 - Description: The committers are deciding on the scope of the upcoming release.
 All feature proposals presented in the Open Planning are going to be prioritized.
 - Possible outcomes:
-  - Committed: The feature proposal gets the committment from the committers and is added to the upcoming release.
+  - Committed: The feature proposal gets the commitment from the committers and is added to the upcoming release.
   - Not committed: The feature proposal is not committed by the committers and wont be part of the upcoming release.
 The feature proposal is going to be presented again in the Open Planning for the following release.

 ## Artifacts